unicode-org/cldr/docs/site/downloads/cldr-46.md

 **TBD**

+### Keyboard Changes

+- Clarified that `conformsTo=` does not need to be updated when a new CLDR version is released.
+[CLDR-17948][]

 ## Migration

 1. Databases that use collation keys are sensitive to any changes in collation, and will need reindexing.
 This can happen with any CLDR release (especially those for a new version of Unicode), but more characters are affected in this release: see a summary [above](#collation-data-changes).
 2. Two collation variants are to be dropped in CLDR 47 release: zh-u-co-gb2312 and zh-u-co-big5han.
 These matched the ordering of two legacy character encodings.
-[CLDR-16062](https://unicode-org.atlassian.net/browse/CLDR-16062)
+[CLDR-16062][]
 3. The `light-speed` data was withdrawn from many locales, because the purpose (as an internal prefix for **light-second**, **light-minute**, etc.) was misunderstood.
 Implementations may hold off supporting it until the data is complete — expected for CLDR v47.

 ## [Known Issues](https://unicode-org.atlassian.net/issues/CLDR-17535?jql=project%20%3D%20cldr%20and%20labels%20%3D%20%22ReleaseKnownIssue%22%20and%20status%20!%3D%20done)

-1. CLDR-17095.
+1. [CLDR-17095].
 The region-based firstDay value (see weekData) is currently used for several different purposes.
 In the future, some of these functions will be separated out:
     - The day that should be shown as the first day of the week in a calendar view.
     - The first day of the week (day 1) for weekday numbering.
     - The first day of the week for week-of-year calendar calculations.